ICEWINE: Sipping Canadian Liquid Gold

 There are a few quintessentially Canadian things and the luscious luxury of Icewine is certainly one of them.
 It was discovered by a lucky accident in 1700s Germany when a cold front swept through the vineyards and froze the grapes before they were picked.
 The winemakers picked and pressed anyway and were rewarded by the most luscious sweet wine.

 Canada’s affair with the frozen grape started in the 1970s as the German immigrants continued their Eiswein making tradition in our nearly perfect climate conditions in both Niagara Peninsula and the Okanagan Valley.
 Our warm Canadian summers with plenty of sunshine fully ripen the berries and cold enough winters freeze them consistently every year.

 Although still thought of as a dessert wine, Icewine is increasingly paired with many savory dishes due to its weight and viscosity.
-Compared to other styles of sweet wines; it comes with greater complexity, higher acidity and perfectly balanced sweetness.
+Compared to other styles of sweet wines; it comes with greater complexity, higher acidity, and perfectly balanced sweetness.

-Icewine also love cheese due to its perfectly balanced acidity and sweetness.
-It complements the rich, salty and savory flavours of cheese beautifully.
+Icewine also loves cheese due to its perfectly balanced acidity and sweetness.
+It complements the rich, salty and savory flavors of cheese beautifully.

 Vinified from 100% Cabernet Franc grapes harvested at Henry of Pelham’s Short Hills Bench vineyards, comes this intense and lushes Icewine.
-Abundant aromas and flavours of sweet ripe strawberries and raspberries with a touch of spice.
+Abundant aromas and flavors of sweet ripe strawberries and raspberries with a touch of spice.
 Well balanced acidity and a long, smooth.
-It stands on its own perfectly as an after-supper-sipper or paired with with dark chocolate desserts.
+It stands on its own perfectly as an after-supper-sipper or paired with dark chocolate desserts.
 VINTAGES#: 67240, $ 39.95